PawloProgrammer12/F44Red/README.md

 * Google Services

 ## Setup
-To run this project, unzip it in Android Studio default project folder and then open it in IDE.
+To run this project, unzip it in Android Studio's default project folder (Android Studio) and then open it in IDE.
 When Android Studio finishes downloading required libraries, connect your phone with your computer with USB cable and then hit 'Run' option. (or run in emulator).